Published by Bloomsbury USA Childrens on July 2015

-Genres: YA Mystery, YA Thriller
+Genres: Contemporary YA, YA Thriller

 Source: For Review

-I received this from the publisher in exchange for review consideration.
-This in no way swayed my opinion.
+I received this book for review consideration from the publisher.
+This in no way swayed my opinion of the book.
 Pinky swear!

 Want an “at a glance” look at what I thought?
 Check out my Review On A Post-It or my “Final Thought”

 Tess has grown up with her grandfather but when her sister, who she hasn’t seen in years, comes to visit and realizes things aren’t what Tess pretends they are at home, she’s suddenly whisked off to DC.
 She is enrolled in a super private school which seems to be the pulse of Washington as the rich and politically inclined have sent their kids there.
 She learns very quickly that her sister is famous in DC — she’s a political fixer.
 Without meaning to, she is thrown into fixing some of her classmates problems and finds herself tangled in a dangerous conspiracy that has implications for her classmates and higher up in Washington.

 Oh this was fun!
 It was the perfect read for being on vacation because there was mystery and scandal and a fast moving plot to keep me reading and not distracted on the beach/at the pool.
 This book was pitched as Scandal meets Veronica Mars and I’d have to say it’s pretty accurate.
 It’s basically like if Olivia Pope had a little sister who came to live with her and caught up in messy Washington things.
 I get the Veronica Mars nod with the teens getting caught up in things and trying to solve/fix stuff but I can’t FULLY get behind the VMars comparison there will never be another character like V because she’s so perfectly snarky and charming (even though I rather liked the main character here).
 So that’s my thought if you saw the comparisons and wondered how it held up!